isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-08-17-post-Integrated Pest Management.md

 			</ul>
 		<li><strong>Monitor for pests</strong></li>
 			<ul>
-				<li>Check your garden regularly for plant pests, ideally whenever you visit the garden.</li>
+				<li><a href="/page-index/horticulture-techniques/finding-pests/">Check your garden regularly for plant pests</a>, ideally whenever you visit the garden.</li>
 				<li>Plants that are overgrown, with distorted or holey leaves, discoloration, damaged stems, or slow growth might be harbouring pests!
 Look for them wherever something looks amiss.</li>
-				<li>Not sure how to find pests?
-Learn how to <a href="/page-index/horticulture-techniques/finding-pests/">observe and trap pests</a> in your garden.</li>
 			</ul>
 		<li><strong>Tolerance</strong></li>
 			<ul>
 				<li>Strive for ecological balance rather than perfect aesthetics.</li>
-				<li>It is generally not possible to have a garden completely free of pests without also affecting beneficial biodiversity, like pollinators.</li>
+				<li>It is generally not possible to have a garden completely free of pests without also affecting beneficial biodiversity, like <a href="/page-index/biodiversity/pollinators/">pollinators</a>.</li>
 			</ul>
 		<li><strong>Prevention</strong></li>
 			<ul>
-				<li>The first line of pest control is to prevent the pest from becoming a threat.</li>
+				<li>The first line of pest control is to <a href="/page-index/horticulture-techniques/pest-control/">prevent the pest</a> from becoming a threat.</li>
 				<li>Keeping plants healthy, using hardscapes like netting, quarantining new plants, regular pest checks and general maintenance are good ways to prevent pests from taking over your garden. </li>
 			</ul>
 		<li><strong>Control</strong></li>